 This course requires a lab fee.
 This course and the related lecture course must be taken together.
-1 Credit.
+Prerequisite: Chemistry 110 and 110L.
+Students must pass both Chem 110 and 110L in order to take Chem 111L.

 Communication

 Communication 105.
 Public Speaking.
 (PP)